Slipzter/bank_app/README.md

-# Banken

-A simple bank app written with C#.
+# A simple bank app written with C#.